PHILOSOPHY 100—INTRODUCTION TO PHILOSOPHY (HA)

 TBA.
 Credit, three hours.
 Students will study two systematic areas of philosophy, metaphysics and epistemology.
 They will examine a range of texts and positions in those sub-disciplines, and they will gain an understanding of how they have evolved historically.

 TBA.
-Credit, four hours.
+Credit, three hours.
 Prerequisite: One course in philosophy.
 This course considers advanced topics in environmental ethics.

 On demand.
-Credit, four hours.
+Credit, three to four hours.
 Prerequisite: Varies depending on topic.
 Intensive study of a special problem or a set of related problems in philosophy.
 May be repeated for credit when topic varies.